 Figure 3.
-Instances of a Web Service in collaboration, with two or more instances for the Master client and at least one instance for the Participant client
+Instances of a web service in collaboration, with two or more instances for the master client and at least one instance for the participant client

-This scenario allows two more or speakers/lecturers to jointly present а presentation/lecture to the audiences/students, with everybody possibly on different locations.
+This scenario allows two or more speakers/lecturers to jointly present а presentation/lecture to the audiences/students, with everybody possibly on different locations.
 This scenario is also suitable for a study group discussing some content on the web, with the rest as silent observers.